sottom/sottom.github.io/_posts/2018-09-29-universal-tech-institute.md

 For the last few weeks of our internship, we outfitted our chrome extension to intercept the XML sheets that were populating the bulk of the text in the courses and to insert the intercepted text into an online editor we built with the CodeMirror library.
 This allowed the creators of the new HTML5 courses to copy the text they needed instead of hand typing it.

+The internship started out looking pretty dismal, but it transformed into one of my favorite development experiences in my career.

+## Appendix

-Below is the README for our extension.
+Below is the README for the extension that served as our help document for employees at UTI.